gcallah/Rationalism/sorcery/Sorcery.md

 and the Allied codebreakers, as noted, went to great lengths to *hide* the fact they had broken Nazi codes.

-No, no explanation for this conundrum is forthcoming.
-And that is because this is not a serious theory about secret communication channels, but a use of word magic to "curse" those whose views the woke disagree with by attaching the stigma of racism to them: just call anything someone says, that you don't like, a "racist dog whistle," and there you have it: no need to even address whatever that person actually contended.
+No, no serious explanation for this conundrum is forthcoming.
+And that is because this is not a serious theory about secret communication channels, but a use of word magic to "curse" those whose views the woke disagree with by attaching the stigma of racism to them: just call anything someone says, that you don't like, a "racist dog whistle," and there you have it: no need to even address whatever that person actually said.

 Word magic is also rampant in "gender" discussions.
-In fact, the very shift from talking about a person's "sex" to talking about a person's "gender" was itself an instance of word magic, as though discussing the biological reality of sexual dimorphism as if it were an arbitrary category like gender in a language could transform biological reality into social convention.
-(Consider that the Tuyuca people, living in the Amazon, have over 50 noun genders in their language: does anyone really think that this means that they recognize over 50 sorts of "sexes" of people?)
+In fact, the very shift from talking about a person's "sex" to talking about a person's "gender" was itself an instance of word magic: the hope that renaming the biological reality of sexual dimorphism as if it were an arbitrary category like gender in a language might transform biological reality into social convention.
+(Consider that the Tuyuca people, living in the Amazon, have over 50 noun genders in their language: does anyone really think that this means that they recognize over 50 sorts of "genders" of people?)

 According to woke gender theory, people are "assigned" a gender at birth.
 They "really" are whatever gender they